August-September, 2020

 The island is Protection Island, so named because it sits outside Discovery Bay and protects it somewhat from winter storms and the ravages of wakes from passing ocean ships.
 The island is a federally protected National Wildlife Refuge for birds and marine mammals.
 There is one human who still has a home on the island and has life-time use of that home since he was there before the federal designation was established.

-Below … I finally turned left again and got back on my beach walk.
+Below … I finally got back to my beach walk.
 There’s just so much to see in the world.

 For those of you who don’t have experience with these sorts of seaweed beaches, the green stuff above is very slippery.
 Choose your steps carefully.